-Safe vaccinations and vaccination protocols for your cats and dogs do not have a very long history when you think about it, and vaccine protocols are always evolving and changing depending on changing diseases and the pet population.
+Safe vaccinations and vaccination protocols for dogs and cats do not have a very long history when you think about it.
+And vaccine protocols are always evolving and changing depending on changing diseases and the pet population.

 Think about vaccines in 3 categories:

-- Rabies vaccine.
-The only vaccine required by law.
+- Rabies vaccine: The only vaccine required by law.
 There is a zoonotic potential, meaning humans can contract rabies from animals and the disease is fatal.

 Rabies vaccines are very safe, inexpensive and given infrequently if you follow the guidelines.
-If your animal is bitten or bites someone and is not up-to-date on rabies, your animal will be placed under quarantine.
+If your pet is bitten or bites someone and is not up-to-date on their rabies vaccination, they will be placed under quarantine.

-Why the change?
 Vaccination protocols were set in the late 1940s and ’50s to vaccinate yearly for fatal diseases like distemper.

 Over the next 40 years, vaccination became widespread and the diseases became controlled.
 It has become obvious that less vaccination is sufficient for adequate protection.